 Left untreated, plantar corns tend to get bigger, deeper and more painful, to the point where they can interfere with everyday life.
-On top of that, painful corns can make you change your gait without even realizing it.
-This can trigger additional pain elsewhere as your body tries to compensate.
+Plus, painful corns can make you change your gait without even realizing it.
+This can trigger additional pain elsewhere in the body as you compensate.

-If the stress on your skin isn’t alleviated, blisters or even ulcers may form.
-This heightens the risk of infection, which is especially worrying for patients with diabetes or vascular disease.
+If the pressure on your skin isn’t alleviated, blisters or ulcers may form.
+Since these can sometimes become infected, they are particularly problematic for patients with diabetes or vascular disease.

 How to relieve a plantar corn pain at home

-First and foremost, choose footwear that’s appropriate for the length and width of your feet.
-If you suffer from a foot deformity, it may be helpful to get your shoes adjusted by your shoemaker.
+Start with choosing appropriate footwear that is long enough and wide enough for your feet.
+If you suffer from a foot deformity, it may be helpful to get your shoes professionally adjusted.

-In some cases, pharmacy-bought insoles may help temporarily reduce the pressure and friction under your feet.
+In some cases, pharmacy-bought insoles may temporarily reduce pressure and friction underneath your feet.
 However, insoles aren’t a long-term solution because they aren’t designed to treat your specific foot deformity.

-Gel toe pads can protect toes from excessive friction, but this won’t address the source of the problem.
+Gel pads can protect toes from excessive friction, but this won’t stop the pain.
 A corn will continue to be painful until it is removed.
-Gel pads are more effective as a preventive measure.
-Make sure they don’t make your shoes too tight as it can make the problem worse by increasing the amount of pressure on your toes.
+Gel pads are note always helpful as they make your shoes too tight and this can exacerbate the problem by increasing pressure on your toes.

-We don’t recommend using commercially available corn remover liquid.
-It can burn the surrounding healthy skin and doesn’t completely remove the corn.
+We don’t recommend using over-the-counter corn remover medicated liquids or patches.
+They can burn healthy surrounding skin and don’t completely remove the corn anyways.
 Your corn will still hurt, and you’ll be at risk of infection.

 Diagnostic of plantar callus

 A healthcare professional will be able to provide a diagnosis after inspecting your corn and removing a few layers of skin tissue.
-In very rare cases, a skin biopsy may be taken.
+In rare cases, a biopsy may be needed.

 What can my podiatrist do about plantar corn?

-First, your podiatrist will assess the lesion and try to identify the cause.
+First, your podiatrist will diagnose the lesion and try to identify the cause.
 Then your podiatrist will carefully remove the entire corn using a special scalpel.
-Your podiatrist may also need to apply medication to reduce the size of the lesion, delay or prevent recurrence.
+Your podiatrist may apply special medication to reduce the size of the lesion and delay or prevent recurrence.

-Next, your podiatrist will recommend ways to try to treat the underlying cause.
-He or she may recommend a biomechanical exam if it seems likely that the corn was caused by a foot deformity or gait abnormality.
-In such cases, plantar orthotics are a preferred solution because they improve the distribution of pressure on the bottom of your feet.
+Next, your podiatrist will recommend ways to try to address the cause of the problem.
+They may recommend a biomechanical exam if they suspect that the corn was caused by a foot deformity or gait abnormality.
+In such cases, plantar orthotics are a preferred solution as they improve the distribution of pressure on the bottom of your feet.

-Your podiatrist may also recommend custom-fit silicone toe separators made for your specific toe deformity.
+Your podiatrist may also recommend custom silicone toe splints made for your specific toe deformity.